-- 50. DFID Nepal will not take responsibility of personal security of suppliers.
+- 100. DFID Nepal will not take responsibility of personal security of suppliers.
 They have to be responsible by themselves.
-DFID Nepal has a Risk Management Office (RMO) available to provide security briefing and information to the supplier as per their request. - 51.
-Regarding information security, suppliers are responsible for not sharing sensitive information with any parties other than DFID. - 52.
-The supplier is responsible for the safety and well-being of their Personnel and Third Parties affected by their activities under this contract, including appropriate security arrangements.
-They will also be responsible for the provision of suitable security arrangements for their domestic and business property. - 53.
+DFID Nepal has a Risk Management Office (RMO) available to provide security briefing and information to the supplier as per their request. - 101.
+Regarding information security, suppliers are responsible for not sharing sensitive information with any parties other than DFID. - 102.
+The supplier is responsible for the safety and well-being of their personnel and third parties affected by their activities under this contract, including appropriate security arrangements.
+They will also be responsible for the provision of suitable security arrangements for their domestic and business property. - 103.
 DFID will share available information with the supplier on security status and developments in country where appropriate.
 A security briefing by DFID Nepal is available to all supplier personnel on request.
-All such personnel must register with their respective Embassies to ensure that they are included in emergency procedures. - 54.
-This Procurement will require the supplier to operate in a seismically active zone which is at high risk of earthquakes.
+All such personnel must register with their respective Embassies to ensure that they are included in emergency procedures. - 104.
+This programme will require the supplier to operate in a seismically active zone which is at high risk of earthquakes.
 Following the earthquakes in April and May 2015 a number of aftershocks have been felt and continue to occur.
 Earthquakes are impossible to predict and can result in major devastation and loss of life.
-There are several websites focusing on earthquakes, including http://geology.about.com/library/bl/maps/blworldindex.htm the supplier(s) should be comfortable working in such an environment and should be capable of deploying to any areas required within the region in order to deliver the contract (subject to travel clearance being granted). - 55.
-Tenderers must develop their Tender on the basis of being fully responsible for Duty of Care in line with the details provided above.
-They must confirm in their Tender that: - they fully accept responsibility for Security and Duty of Care; - they understand the potential risks and have the knowledge and experience to develop an effective risk plan; and. - they have the capability to manage their Duty of Care responsibilities throughout the life of the contract. - Acceptance of responsibility must be supported with evidence of capability (no more than 2) A4 pages and DFID reserves the right to clarify any aspect of this evidence.
-In providing evidence, Bidders should consider the following questions: - Have you completed an initial assessment of potential risks that demonstrates your knowledge and understanding, and are you satisfied that you understand the risk management implications (not solely relying on information provided by DFID)?
+There are several websites focusing on earthquakes, including http://geology.about.com/library/bl/maps/blworldindex.htm the supplier(s) should be comfortable working in such an environment and should be capable of deploying to any areas required within the region in order to deliver the contract (subject to travel clearance being granted). - 105.
+Supplier must be aware of being fully responsible for Duty of Care in line with the details provided above.
+Supplier confirms that: - they fully accept responsibility for Security and Duty of Care; - they understand the potential risks and have the knowledge and experience to develop an effective risk plan; and - they have the capability to manage their Duty of Care responsibilities throughout the life of the contract. - 106.
+The subjective assessment of Duty of Care is placed at Annex 1 to this Terms of Reference.
+Please note that this risk assessment will be re-examined at the point of transition between the design phase and the implementation phase.
+If at any stage there are concerns that the Supplier cannot manage Duty of Care then they may be precluded from operating in that region.
+The ability of the Supplier to manage Duty of Care shall remain a pre-condition of the contract.